For Association Professionals:

 Meeting harassment requires a rapid response to guarantee the safety and comfort of attendees.
 Behavior that violates your anti-harassment policies is an abuse of the privilege of attendance at your meeting and must, whenever possible, have immediate consequences for the harasser in order to restore and maintain the kind of professional, collegial atmosphere your participants deserve.

-We offer ombudsman service that include serving as the first point of contact for taking incident reports, conducting investigations, and providing recommendations for action.
+We offer code of conduct enforcement services that include serving as the first point of contact for taking incident reports, conducting investigations, and providing recommendations for action.

-For a list of associations that have adopted codes of conduct, including links to those codes, click here.
+For a list of associations that have adopted codes of conduct, including links to those codes where available, click here.